EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 So we passed the "insertAsFirstChild" directive as the first argument, the anchor element as the second one and the template (which might be represented as a function) as the third argument.

 More information about the "extendTemplate" function can be found {@link Echo.Plugin#extendTemplate here}.

+This chapter describes only the case where a completely new element is added by the plugin.
+In case of extending behavior of already existing elements (i.e. wrapping, adding/removing CSS class, etc) renderers mechanism should be used.

 ## Adding renderers